jordypereira/learn_testing/docs/README.md

 ### Unit test

-- Install jest
+- Install `jest`
-- Make .spec.js file
+- Make `.spec.js` file
-- Import function
+- Import function that you want to test
 - test(): takes a description and a callback function
-- expect()
+- expect() this is the test

 ### Run the test

-- jest finds all files names .test.js and .spec.js
+- jest finds all files named .test.js and .spec.js
 - run `jest`
-- If the test fails it prints the expected output and the received output.
+- If the test fails it prints the expected output and the received output
-- add `--watch` to rerun tests when you save your code.
+- add `--watch` to rerun tests when you save your code

 ### How to test

-- Test if the data is used, by using double checks or test the opposite
+Test if the data is used, by using double checks with different data or test the opposite

 ### Integration Test